 Only three Charles F. Adams NTU DDGs are ready but another 12 are undergoing refit which will be completed in the next 18 months.
 Both of the older DDG classes (Farragut and Charles F. Adams) will serve until ~2000 when enough of the Arleigh Burke’s are available to relieve them.

-36 of the 46 ship Knox class Frigates (FF) remain in service, the remaining 10 are mothballed.
-The problem plagued design will be replaced by the ‘Follow on Frigate’ program on a 2 for 1 basis starting in 1996 with most only serving 25-27 years.
+- 36 of the 46 ship Knox class Frigates (FF) remain in service, the remaining 10 are in ready reserve and can activate within 30 days.
+The problem plagued design will be replaced by the ‘Follow on Frigate’ program with Knox class ship retiring on a 2 for 1 basis starting in 1996.
+The result will be that most will be in service for 25-27 years.
 (Historic real life service was only 23 years).